Qabbout/Faces/README.md

 # Faces

-iOS app to display a collection view of faces and names and redit them, use Swift and UIKit.
+iOS app to display a collection view of faces and names and redit them, use Swift, UIKit, Codable with UserDefaults.

 ## Screenshots